-Continuous Improvement through One Stop Coordination & Cross Training

-Workforce Collaboration Summits: To foster continuous improvement and high quality of service, One Stop partner training summits are held annually where partner agency staff learn and share the full array of career development services and training/ employment resources.
-The goal of the summits is to allow staff of workforce, education and supporting agencies to present information about services they offer that could benefit partner agencies' mutual customers and streamline processes and referrals.
-Presenting teams are encouraged to use creative methods of presentation to engage all learning styles and keep the day interactive, engaging and memorable.
-The teams use a variety of learning tools such as dramatizations, participant testimonies, multiple interactive digital resources, game show-like activities, music, props, and prizes.
+Continuous Improvement through One Stop Coordination & Cross Training about services they offer that could partner agencies' benefit mutual customers and streamline processes and referrals.
+Presenting teams encouraged to use creative methods of presentation to engage all learning styles and keep the day interactive, engaging and memorable.
+The teams use a variety of learning tools such as dramatizations, participant testimonies, multiple interactive digital resources, game showlike activities, music, props, and prizes.
 In addition to the agency presentations, the events include dynamic keynote speakers, pull outs, a resource fair, a demonstration of the web-based resource directory and an introduction to inter agency van tours.
 The Summits provide partners with relevant, updated information on services available in the community.
 Additionally, former customers served by multiple agencies share their success stories during a panel discussion at lunch.
 Currently, annual collaboration summits have been held annually in one sub-area.
 The goal is to expand the WFC summits to be held annually in all three sub-areas.